chdefrene/washtec-mock-api/README.md

 # WashTec Mock API

 This API provides mock responses for a subset of endpoints from the WashTec API.

-Both request and response formats has been kept as close as possible to the real API, to facilitate switching to the real API in the future.
+Both request and response formats have been kept as close as possible to the real API, to facilitate switching to the real API in the future.

-## API information
+## API Information

 **BASE URL:** https://washtec-mock-api.vercel.app/api

 #### Authentication

 WashTec expects authentication credentials from the following keys in the HTTP headers.
 The mock API expects the same keys, but doesn't check the values.

 * `Username`
 * `Password-Utf8-Base64`